Aletheios/v-drag-drop/README.md

 * `move`: Optional.
 Add this modifier to get a crosshair cursor on the element: `v-draggable.move`

 * `dynamic`: Optional.
 Enables dynamic namespace names.
-When `dynamic` is set, the given namespace attribute is treated as a property name; the property must be of type `String` and must be present in the parent component (can be a computed property).
+When `dynamic` is set, the given namespace attribute is treated as a property ("variable") name; the property must be of type `String` and must be present in the parent component (can be a computed property).

     Example:
     ```javascript